Mumbai: Sena, BJP squabble over credit for coastal road project

-Shiv Sena is fuming after Mumbai BJP president Ashish Shelar went to town with hoardings thanking CM Devendra Fadnavis and PM Narendra Modi for helping the project take off; Sena claims it was their chief Uddhav Thackeray who envisaged it
+Shiv Sena is fuming after Mumbai BJP president Ashish Shelar put up hoardings thanking CM Devendra Fadnavis, PM Narendra Modi for helping project take off; claims it was their chief Uddhav Thackeray's idea

 Even before a single brick is laid, the two ruling parties in the state government are scrambling to hog credit for the recently approved Nariman Point-Kandivli coastal road project.

 One of the hoardings plastered across the city that has irked the Shiv Sena.
 Pic/Nimesh Dave

 While the BJP believes the efforts of the state and central government helped get the project off the ground, the Shiv Sena are of the opinion that they should get a pat on the back because their party supremo had envisaged the plan.

 The differences emerged after BJP MLA Ashish Shelar went to town with posters and banners all over the city thanking Chief Minister Devendra Fadnavis and Prime Minister Narendra Modi for granting approval to the coastal road project.